Do these regulations apply to my operation?

 - Provide a dated receipt and maintain a copy, which includes a list of materials accepted by the non-profit organization.
 (Law does not require this; however, it does help prove that the material changed hands).

 Excess paint, solvents, and related material cannot be evaporated or allowed to cure in open air.
-This is considered illegal treatment of hazardous waste and is against the law.
+This is considered illegal treatment of hazardous waste.

 Waste Paint and Solvent

-Generally, hazardous waste must be disposed of off-site by an EPA permitted hazardous waste management company.
-If the facility is a VSQG, the hazardous waste may be disposed of at a state household hazardous waste regional collection center.
+Generally, hazardous waste must be disposed of off-site by an EPA-permitted hazardous waste management company.
+If the facility is a VSQG, the hazardous waste may be disposed of at a state-recognized household hazardous waste regional collection center.
 These wastes must also be included in the inventory mentioned above and used in determining which generator category applies to the facility.
 Many other storage and handling requirements apply.
-Please contact the IWRC at 319-273-8905 for the requirements based on the hazardous waste generator categories listed in the waste paint and solvent section.
+Please contact the IWRC at 800/422-3109 for the requirements based on the hazardous waste generator categories listed in the waste paint and solvent section.

 - Do a TCLP test to verify the wastes are non-hazardous.